botpress/botpress-examples/hello-world-rivescript-bot/README.md

 ### 7. Answering to hello world

-First, you will need to add a basic answer to 'hello world' on [web interface](http://localhost:3000/modules/botpress-rivescript) of rivescript module.
+Now, you will need to add a basic answer to 'hello world' on [web interface](http://localhost:3000/modules/botpress-rivescript) of rivescript module.
 To do it, you simply need to modify your `begin` file by adding those lines.

 ```
 ! version = 2.0